 5. Challenge launch

-Uneton48 Docs launch event is held in Helsinki, at 6pm on the Friday of the challenge weekend.
+Uneton48 Docs launch event is held in Helsinki, at 6:30pm on the Friday of the challenge weekend.
 The exact spot will be announced later.
-You can also check your theme (see below) and other information from the Uneton48 Facebook page, and this information will be sent via email + available on U48 Helpdesk after the launch.
+If you cannot make it to the launch event, you can also check your theme (see section 6) and other information from the Uneton48 Facebook page, and this information will also be sent via email + available on U48 Helpdesk after the launch.

-During the challenge launch, we reveal the final theme selection and the compulsory elements which have to appear in each film.
+During the challenge launch, we reveal the final theme selection which have to appear in each film.
 Every team is also told which theme was assigned for their short film through a lottery.
 Creative interpretations of themes are accepted.
 However, the original theme has to be evident in your film.

 We recommend that teams work with local musicians and composers.
 Any personal connections come in handy, as the rights-managed music with its royalties is often too expensive.
 There are also many websites with royalty-free music and sound effects.
 The music does not need to be made within the challenge weekend.
 In fact, we recommend you source possible songs and sound effects in advance.